 Connecting in the kitchen

 The 60 Degrees crew finds a lot of joy in cooking and putting together bright, fresh recipes that plate well and taste delicious.
 They showcase local ingredients whenever possible, including beef and pork raised in Alaska and just-caught fish (maybe even your own!).
 Veggies that grow well in Alaska are complemented with other items from the market.
 You might even get to sample freshly made goat cheese.
 No matter what’s happening in the kitchen, you’re always welcome to gather around for a chat, share tips and favorite recipes, and let the kids pitch in on dessert.

 Friends and family

-Sleek comfort: the M/V Caroline
+Sleek comfort on the M/V Caroline

 When you see the 63-foot Bertram Sportfisher yacht for the first time, its sleek design promises a stylish ride that’s still tough enough for Alaskan conditions.
 Spacious decks invite both fishing and lounging.
-The all-wood interior creates a beautiful and cozy atmosphere for hanging out inside too, with mahogany walks and teak trim.
+The all-wood interior creates a beautiful and cozy atmosphere for hanging out inside, too, with mahogany walks and teak trim.
 Plus, it’s fast!